HendersonDaniel/xianxia-craft/README.md

 ## Contributing

 Modifications are not accepted for this repository.
 However, I am open and willing to hear suggestions.
-This is my first complex coding project and my goal in making this plugin is to improve my skills.
+This is my first real coding project and my goal in making this plugin is to improve my skills.
 Please send all bug reports to danielhenderson.codeprojects@gmail.com.

 ## License